PashavanBijlert/MuSkeMo/README.md

 # **Visualization panel**

 MuSkeMo enables you to import simulated trajectories back into Blender to create high-quality animations with complex camera movements.
-This panel features a trajectory importer (currently OpenSim .sto format only) that has the optional feature to repeat the trajectory in a loop while progressing the forward translation coordinate (useful for simulations of a single stride).
+This panel features a trajectory importer (including OpenSim .sto, .mot, and custom filetypes such as .csv) that has the optional feature to repeat the trajectory in a loop while progressing the forward translation coordinate (useful for simulations of a single stride).
 This panel also includes several convenience tools to aid users who are new to animations in Blender.

-Users are able to define their desired default colors in this panel (currently only muscle color has been exposed to the user).
+Users are able to define their desired default colors in this panel.

 # **Reflection panel**